daheige/rust-advanced-programming/README.md

 # rust-advanced-programming
-The rust advanced programming sequence is mainly aimed at people who have basic rust development and want to further advance and improve their own level.
+The rust advanced programming book is mainly aimed at people who have basic rust development and want to further advance and improve their own level.

 # main content
 - ownership